 You drive back a bit, via the short path Zur Altmühl you reach the promenade.

 The old malthouse stands on the promenade above the Altmühl.
-High up on the chimney of the former malthouse is the first stork nest in Gunzenhausen.
+The first stork nest in Gunzenhausen is perched high on the chimney of the former malthouse.
 An information board explains details of the life of Master Adebar.
 With a bit of luck, you can even take a look inside the stork's nest.
 A webcam transmits its images directly to the nearby restaurant "Zum Storchennest".

-From the stork eyrie on the former malt house, follow the signs in a southerly direction until you leave Gunzenhausen.
+From the Storchenhorst on the former malt house, follow the "Meister Radelbar" cycle path in a southerly direction until you leave Gunzenhausen.

-At the roundabout, turn towards Weißenburg and after a few 100 metres turn left onto the cycle path to Oberasbach.
+At the roundabout, go straight ahead towards Weißenburg and after about 700 metres turn left onto the cycle path to Oberasbach.

 The Evangelical Lutheran Church of St. Michael stands as a landmark exposed above the village of Unterasbach on a hill on the Michelsbuck.
 From here there is a wide view over the valley of the Altmühl.